-Q. What leadership traits would you say are crucial for driving revenue growth - particularly in today’s uncertain environment?
+Q. What leadership traits would you say are crucial for driving revenue enablement - particularly in today’s uncertain environment?

 A. We need to consider our go-to-market strategy and understand how we can improve our services and become more efficient.